Anthony Mary Claret: Archbishop

 Pope Pius IX, at the request of the Spanish crown (Queen-regnant Isabella II of Spain), appointed him Archbishop of Santiago de Cuba, in 1849.
 He was consecrated at Vic in October 1850.
 Before he embarked, he made three separate pilgrimages: to Our Lady of the Pillar, patroness of Spain; to the Virgin of Montserrat, patroness of Catalonia; and to Our Lady of Fussimanya, near his home village.

 The Santiago seminary was reorganized, clerical discipline strengthened, and over 9,000 marriages validated within the first two years of his arrival.
 He erected a hospital and numerous schools.
-Three times he made a visitation of the entire diocese, giving local missions incessantly.
-Among his great initiatives were trade or vocational schools for disadvantaged children and credit unions for the use of the poor.
-He wrote books about rural spirituality and agricultural methods, which he himself tested first.
-On August 25, 1855, he founded the Religious of Mary Immaculate together with Maria Antonia Paris.
-The congregation was considered as the first women religious institute in Cuba.
-He also visited jails and hospitals, defended the oppressed and denounced racism.
-His work stirred up opposition and at Holguín his cheek was stabbed by a would-be assassin, who was associated with freemasonry.
+He made a visitation of the entire diocese three times, and gave local missions frequently.
+Among his initiatives were trade or vocational schools for disadvantaged children and credit unions for the use of the poor.
+He also wrote books about rural spirituality and agricultural methods, which he himself tested first.
+On 25 August 1855, he founded the Religious of Mary Immaculate together with Maria Antonia Paris, considered the first women religious institute in Cuba.
+His work stirred up opposition and at Holguín his cheek was stabbed by a would-be assassin.
 Claret obtained a commutation of the assailant's death sentence to a term in prison.

-Claret was an exceptional preacher with incredible charisms: witnesses said his body would become transfigured while preaching or in prayer, he would levitate up to six feet off the ground at times in front of credible witnesses, he stopped a series of earthquakes in Cuba by kneeling on the ground and placing his palms to the earth while uttering prayers, he could calm terrible storms by raising a hand to the sky and blessing the storm clouds, he experienced apparitions of both Jesus and Mary, and was even seen walking on water.
-In addition, a supernatural light that radiated from his body while he was saying Mass was seen by many.
-It was so intense at times that one witness said he saw the light radiate from his body behind the altar all the way to the sacristy.
-Queen Isabella of Spain even produced a written statement solemnly declaring that she had personally witnessed this phenomenon.
+Claret was a charismatic preacher who could reportedly perform miracles.
+Among them were claims that his body would become transfigured while preaching or in prayer; that he would at times levitate up to six feet off the ground; that he stopped a series of earthquakes in Cuba by kneeling on the ground and placing his palms to the earth while uttering prayers; that he could calm storms by raising a hand to the sky and blessing the storm clouds; that he experienced apparitions of both Jesus and Mary; and that he seen walking on water.
+In addition, claims circulated that a supernatural light could be seen radiating from his body while he was saying Mass.
+Queen Isabella of Spain produced a written statement declaring that she had personally witnessed this phenomenon.

-On September 3, 1859, Claret claimed he had heard Jesus tell him that there were three great evils that were descending upon mankind: the first was a series of enormous, horrifying wars; the second, the four powerful demons of pleasure, love of money, false reasoning and a will separated from God.
-Finally, in addition to a grievance he had with certain Christians who had left the church, Jesus told Claret that the third chastisement would be brought about by Communism, an unknown, fledgling movement that only had hundreds of followers at the time.